leogregianin/brcep/README.md

 }
 ```

-* The "CEp" field returns numbers only.
+* The "CEP" field returns numbers only.
 * The "complement", "latitude" and "longitude" fields may be left blank depending on the API queried.
 * The remaining fields will always return values.